Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Advisor provides recommendations on how to improve the security of an Azure Active Directory (Azure AD) environment.
+### Azure Advisor provides recommendations on how to improve the security of an Microsoft Entra ID environment.

 - [ ] Yes.
 - [x] No.